7th Grade Unit Plans

 What will you receive?

 You will receive a PDF that contains the link to my Canva template.
 This activity is used with free Canva elements only.
-This template includes a cover page, directions page, page reserved for student poster, and a reflection page.
+This template includes a cover page, directions page, page reserved for student activity, and a reflection page.

 All material on my storefront are exclusive and original to Tech N' Texas and is protected by copyright law.
 Any reproduction or imitation of my designs will be considered a violation of intellectual property rights.